The great comedian George Burns was quoted as saying, “Sex at age 90 is like trying to shoot pool with a rope.”

 Indeed, there seems to be a general assumption that as you age, sex fades.
 Fortunately, however, that’s not true.
 In a 2011 study, researchers found that more than half of individuals age 60 and older were sexually active.
 In a recent AARP survey, nearly two-thirds of older respondents said they were still interested in sex.

-That’s a good thing because staying sexually active as you move into your golden years can help you feel healthier with more vitality than you might otherwise.
+That’s a good thing because staying sexually active as you move into your golden years can help you feel healthier with more vitality than you might otherwise.hat’s a good thing because staying sexually active into older age can offer health benefits and contribute to a sense of well-being.

 In Some Ways, Senior Sex Is Better

 It’s true that seniors may have some issues that make sex more difficult.
-After menopause, many women struggle with vaginal dryness, low desire, and pelvic floor dysfunction while men may struggle with erectile dysfunction and low libido.
-Talking to a doctor about these issues can be worthwhile, however, as there are treatments available that can make sex more enjoyable again.
+After menopause, many women struggle with vaginal dryness, low desire, and pelvic floor dysfunction, while men may contend with erectile dysfunction and low libido.
+However, by incorporating or applying the Health Benefits of Staying Sexually Active Into Older Age, talking to a doctor about these issues can be worthwhile, as there are treatments available that can make sex more enjoyable again.

 It’s a myth that all seniors struggle, however, particularly as more people live longer lives and remain healthy far into their golden years.
 What’s normal at 65, 75 and even 85 isn’t the same as it used to be with John Glenn returning to space at age 77, Clint Eastwood putting out critically acclaimed movies into his 80 and Betty White continuing to make audiences laugh well into her 90s.